timescale/docs/api/compression.md

 Advanced usage of compression allows users to [compress chunks manually](/compression/compress_chunk), instead of automatically as they age.

+Compressed chunks have the following limitations:
+- `ROW LEVEL SECURITY` is not supported.
+- Constraints are not fully supported:
+    - Unique constraints (`UNIQUE`) are restricted to compression `SEGMENTBY` and `ORDER BY` columns.
+    - Primary Keys (`PRIMARY KEY`) are restricted to compression `SEGMENTBY` and `ORDER BY` columns.
+    - Constraints are restricted to compression `SEGMENTBY` columns when applicable.
+Otherwise they are unsupported.

 ### Restrictions

-The current version does not support altering or inserting data into compressed chunks.
+The current version does not fully support altering or modifying data in compressed chunks.
 The data can be queried without any modifications, however if you need to backfill or update data in a compressed chunk you will need to decompress the chunk(s) first.

 Starting with TimescaleDB 2.1, users have the ability to modify the schema of hypertables that have compressed chunks.
 Specifically, you can add columns to and rename existing columns of such compressed hypertables.

+Starting with TimescaleDB 2.3, users have the ability to insert data into compressed chunks, and enable compression policies on distributed hypertables.

+Altering data of compressed chunks still has some limitations:
+  - You cannot execute `UPDATE` or `DELETE` statements on compressed chunks.
+  - `INSERT` is not fully supported on compressed chunks:
+    - You cannot use the `ON CONFLICT` clause  i.e. upserts are not supported.
+    - You cannot use the `OVERRIDING` clause.
+    - You cannot use the `RETURNING` clause.
+  - Triggers are not fully supported when inserting into compressed chunks:
+    - You cannot use `AFTER INSERT` row-level triggers (`FOR EACH ROW`).